chrisant996/clink/docs/clink.md

 2. Define a `:suggest()` function on the returned suggestion generator.

 The function takes a [line_state](#line_state) argument that contains the input line, and a [matches](#matches) argument that contains the possible matches from the completion engine.
 If the function returns nil, the next generator listed in the strategy is called.
 If the function returns a string (even an empty string), then the string is used as the suggestion.

+The function can optionally return a string and an offset to where the suggestion begins in the input line.
+This makes it easier to return suggestions in some cases, and also makes it possible to update the capitalization of the whole accepted suggestion (even the part that's already been typed).

 This example illustrates how to make a suggestion generator that returns the longest common prefix of the possible matches.